davegreenwood/camera-calibration/README.md

 ## Calibrate a single camera

+A simple example of calibrating a single camera:

+    python calibrate.py cam 9 5 0.02  scene_1a/centre

+*If there are no corners found in the target images, the most likely reason is incorrect settings of the target rows or cols.*

     Usage: calibrate.py cam [OPTIONS] TARGET...
 PATH

     Calibrate a Camera from a folder that contains images of camera